CalthorpeAnalytics/urbanfootprint/README-developers-windows.md

 * [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads) -- VirtualBox allows us to create a Linux Virtual Machine on your Windows computer
 * [Download and install Vagrant](https://www.vagrantup.com/downloads.html) -- A command line tool for interacting with VirtualBox and building the UF virtual machine
-* [Download and install Babun](http://babun.github.io/) -- a Linux-like command prompt for Windows
+* [Download and install Git-bash for Windows](https://git-scm.com/download/win) -- A quick way to get a bash prompt on Windows

 ## First-time VM configuration

 The "host" computer is the machine running VirtualBox.
 The "guest" machine is the virtual machine running within VirtualBox.

-After installing [Babun](http://babun.github.io/) you should find a "Babun" icon on your dekstop.
-Double-click that icon and you should see a command prompt for the **host** computer:
+After installing [Git-Bash](https://git-scm.com/download/win) you should find a "Git Bash" icon in your Start Menu.
+Open "Git Bash" and you should see a command prompt for the **host** computer:

     wget -O Vagrantfile https://raw.githubusercontent.com/CalthorpeAnalytics/urbanfootprint/master/Vagrantfile-windows